35-Year-Old Outfielder – Free Agent

 Franklin Gutierrez Contract Information:

-Agreed to a one-year, $1 million contract with the Mariners in December of 2013.
+Agreed to a one-year, $2.6 million contract with the Dodgers in February of 2017.

 To instantly reveal our fantasy analysis of every player – including Franklin Gutierrez – simply subscribe now.